rmit-s3660446-cassandra-anderson/CarFish/server/README.md

 # Carfish Backend App

 A basic Node.js app which uses the Express framework.
 Implements a basic REST API for communication between the client-side angular app and our database.
+We are using MongoDB as our database and are making use of the MongoDB Atlas hosting service to host it.

+## MongoDB Atlas

+We are using MongoDB Atlas to host our database.
+This simplifies things, allowing us to to focus purely on implementation rather than database management.
+To login to the console please click [here](https://cloud.mongodb.com/user#/atlas/login).
+From here you can manage the database and also see what data is presently in the database.

 ## Run server